-After the closing of this offering, certain holders of shares of our common stock, including certain holders of five percent of our capital stock and entities affiliated with certain of our directors, will be entitled to certain rights with respect to registration of such shares under the Securities Act.
+After the closing of this offering, certain holders of shares of our common stock, including certain holders of five percent of our capital stock and entities affiliated with certain of our directors, will be entitled to certain rights with respect to registration of such shares under the Securities Act including any shares issued upon exercise of warrants held by them.
 These shares are referred to as registrable securities.
 The holders of these registrable securities possess registration rights pursuant to the terms of the investors' rights agreement and are described in additional detail below.